asuleigh/InitialPortfolio/README.md

 -Clone or download style.css to the "css" folder and and images available to the "images' folder

 ii: USAGE
 -Layout is as it appears.
+The index page contains my About Me, the portfolio page contains links to past work, and the contact page gives users a form to contact me.
 Links in Header work and so does the Submit button.
-Currently links are not set up for Portfolio.html (as I have nothing to post yet) and messages will not send yet.
-Will be added in coming updates.
+Currently messages will not redirect, though you can interact with the box.
+More will be added/finished in coming updates.

 iii: CREDITS
 -https://meyerweb.com/eric/tools/css/reset/